-Development Plans - these set out how places should change and also set out the policies used to make decisions about planning applications;

-- Development Management this is the process whereby decisions about planning applications are made; and - Enforcement this is the process that ensures development is carried out correctly and takes action where development takes place without permission or when conditions have not been followed.
+- Development Plans these set out how places should change and also set out the policies used to make decisions about planning applications; - Development Management this is the process whereby decisions about planning applications are made; and - Enforcement This process ensures development is carried out correctly and action is taken where development takes place without permission or when conditions are not followed.

-Development plans set out what type of development should take place and where, including infrastructure developments such as roads, schools and parks.
+Development plans set out what type of development should take place and where.
+This includes infrastructure developments such as roads, schools and parks.
 The Development Plan for North Lanarkshire currently comprises the Glasgow and Clyde Valley Strategic Development Plan and the North Lanarkshire Council Local Plan.
-The Strategic Development Plan sets out long term development aspirations for the overall city region and the Local Plan will soon be replaced by a Local Development Plan which will set out detailed development sites and policies to guide decisions on planning applications.
+The Strategic Development Plan sets out long-term development aspirations for the overall city region and the Local Plan will soon be replaced by a Local Development Plan, which will set out detailed development sites and policies to guide decisions on planning applications.